vestauth/vestauth/README.md

 &nbsp;

-or install globally - *unlocks vestauth for any language, framework, or agentic platform!*
+or install globally - *unlocks vestauth for any agent, agent too, or agent framework!*

 <details><summary>with curl 🌐 </summary><br>